Difference Between CV and Resume: Your Essential Guide

 Table of Contents

-Are you confused about sending an employer a Curriculum Vitae or a resume?
+Are you confused about sending an employer a Curriculum Vitae or a Resume?
 It’s understandable, as CV and resume are often used interchangeably.
-However, some key differences between a CV and a resume change their meaning and usage.
+However, some key difference between CV and resume change their meaning and usage.
 So, to clear your doubt and this constant dilemma of whether to send a CV or resume for a job application.
-Let’s understand what a CV is and what a resume is.
+Let’s understand the difference between CV and Resume.

 What is a CV?